tozd/gitlab-config/README.md

 ## Usage

-The tool provides two main commands:
+The tool provides three commands:

 * `get` allows you to retrieve existing configuration of GitLab project and store it into an editable YAML file.
 * `set` updates the GitLab project's configuration based on the configuration in the file.
+* `sops` integrates [SOPS fork](https://github.com/tozd/sops) as a command.
+  The fork supports using comments to select values to encrypt and computing MAC only over values which end up encrypted.

 This enables multiple workflows: